jrgarlick/cucumber-jvm-xls/README.md

 ## Output

-The formatter will then create an XLS file located in your project's `target/` directory called Cucumber.xls.
+The formatter will then create an XLS file located in your project's `target/` directory called 'Cucumber-XLS.xls'.

 Easy, eh?